NCAS-CMS/cfa-conventions/source/cfa.md

-The CFA conventions only apply to the data definition of selected variables, so the CFA conventions have been designed to work alongside the CF (Climate and Forecast) conventions that specify the geophysical meaning of all variables in the file, whether their data are defined as aggregations or not.
+The CFA conventions only apply to the data definition of selected variables, so the CFA conventions have been designed to work alongside the CF (Climate and Forecast) conventions [CF] that specify the geophysical meaning of all variables in the file, whether their data are defined as aggregations or not.
 The CFA conventions do not duplicate, extend, nor re-define any of the metadata elements defined by the CF conventions.
 However, when CF-compliant software is used for reading the discovery metadata of a CFA-netCDF file, with no expectation of reading the data of aggregated variables, a small extension is needed to allow the correct interpretation of the dimensionality of aggregation variables (effectively a duplication of the functionality introduced in CF-1.9 for the domain variable, which also has dimensions but no data).

 ## Identification of Conventions